U.S. regulators extend 'living will' deadline for some large banks

 The Dodd-Frank financial reform law required financial companies with $50 billion or more in assets to file a living will, a plan intended to protect U.S. taxpayers from having to bail out failing banks.
 Other large financial institutions must also develop last-resort plans.

-Among the banks granted an extension this year were: Capital One Financial Corp, PNC Financial Services Group Inc , Regions Financial Corp and American Express Co .
+Among the banks granted an extension this year were: Capital One Financial Corp CITLP.PK, PNC Financial Services Group Inc (PNC.N), Regions Financial Corp (RF.N) and American Express Co (AXP.N).

 "Each plan must describe the company's strategy for rapid and orderly resolution ... in the event of material financial distress or failure of the company," the FDIC and Fed said in a statement.